ebullient/campaign-notes/Questions And Answers.md

 ## Druids

 - [ ] How does Reidoth feel about the Cultists and the Thunderboar?
 - [ ] What about the Blights and the Gulthias tree?
+Does Reidoth know about the Gulthias tree yet?